-"In the Corner of the Studio" oil on linen 30" x 24" see Works page for pricing
+"Peonies in Ballerina Vase" oil on canvas 20" x 16" see Works page for pricing

 Dennis Perrin can best be described as a painter of light as it illuminates and describes the subject.
 Mr. Perrin always chooses to paint in front of the subject, not content to settle for photography or video as painting material.
 Dennis has been called a painterly American Impressionist in the Boston School tradition, and that is not surprising since among his greatest influences are the American Painters John Singer Sargeant, Edmund Tarbell, and Frank Benson, as well as the French painter Henri Fantin-Latour.
 Other major influences have been Diego Velasquez, Johannes Vermeer, Thomas Dewing, Maxfield Parrish, Joseph DeCamp, and so many others.
 A former member of the Guild of Boston Artists, Mr. Perrin paints in order to express his great love for the beauty seen all around, especially in his immediate environment.
 Dennis studied at the New Orleans Academy of Fine Art with M. Dell Weller, who taught him the power of seeing and translating that vision into paint.
 He continues his studies exploring the subtleties of light through paint.
 Among his favorite subjects are the human figure, clothed and nude, flowers, still life, and the interior space, often populated with one or more figures.
 Though not as frequently seen in his work, Perrin is an avid plein air painter of the New England landscape.

 Other Web Pages that Dennis Perrin Recommends you visit

 (These pages are not necessarily about Dennis Perrin)